helabenkhalfallah/json-to-react-proptypes/README.md

 # react-json-to-proptypes
-Convert json to react proptypes (types &amp; default)
+Convert Json to React Proptypes (propTypes &amp; defaultProps)

 ## How to use ?